David Boston

 David Byron Boston (born August 19, 1978) is an American former professional football player who was a wide receiver in the National Football League (NFL).
-He was selected by the Arizona Cardinals eighth overall in the 1999 NFL Draft.
-During David Boston's college years he played football at Ohio State.
-Boston also played for the San Diego Chargers, Miami Dolphins, and Tampa Bay Buccaneers.
-Boston became a Pro Bowl selection with the Cardinals in 2001.
-The final years of Boston's career and his immediate post-football life was plagued by several arrests and other legal issues.
+He played college football for the Ohio State Buckeyes, earning first-team All-American honors in 1998.
+Selected by the Arizona Cardinals with the eighth overall pick in the 1999 NFL draft, Boston became a Pro Bowl selection with the Cardinals in 2001.
+He also played for the San Diego Chargers, Miami Dolphins, and Tampa Bay Buccaneers.

-Early years
+Early life

 Boston was born in Humble, Texas, and played youth football in the Humble Area Football League.

 College career

-After graduating from Humble High School in Humble, Texas, Boston became a three-year starter for the Ohio State Buckeyes (1996–98).
+Boston became a three-year starter for the Ohio State Buckeyes (1996–98).
 He set several Ohio State receiving records during that time.
-His 191 pass receptions as a Buckeye was a record and is now the second most in school history (K.J.
-Hill, 2019).
-His 2,855 career receiving yards and 1,435 single-season receiving yards were school records until surpassed by Michael Jenkins in 2003 and Jaxon Smith-Njigba in 2021 respectively.
+His 191 pass receptions as a Buckeye was a record and is now the third most in school history (Emeka Egbuka, 2024; K. J. Hill, 2019).
+His 2,855 career receiving yards and 1,435 single-season receiving yards were school records until surpassed by Michael Jenkins in 2003 and Jaxon Smith-Njigba in 2021.
 With 34 career touchdown receptions (and one two-point conversion), Boston averaged 5.89 points per game.
 Additionally, he held the school touchdown reception record until Chris Olave surpassed it in 2021.

-Boston's best-remembered moment remains his game-winning five-yard touchdown reception from quarterback Joe Germaine with 19 seconds remaining in the 1997 Rose Bowl.
+Boston's best moment was his 5 yard touchdown catch from Joe Germaine with 19 seconds remaining in the 1997 Rose Bowl.